 Bulgaria has repeatedly appealed to other countries to share the burden.
 But Fleming said there had been “significant improvements” in the conditions asylum seekers are hosted in.

-At the Harmanli centre, not far from the Turkish border, asylum seekers had for instance been living in flimsy tents in the dead of winter four months ago.
-Today though, residents at that centre were housed in renovated buildings with heating and had access to daily hot meals and health care, she said.
+At the Harmanli center, not far from the Turkish border, asylum seekers had for instance been living in flimsy tents in the dead of winter four months ago.
+Today though, residents at that center were housed in renovated buildings with heating and had access to daily hot meals and health care, she said.

 Concerns remained however about two centres in the capital that jointly host more than 800 people, mainly Syrians.
 Sanitary facilities at those centres were “very limited,” the UNHCR said in a report Tuesday, citing a shortage of toilets and blocked sewage systems.